 Will Lionel Messi finally make the U.S. a soccer nation?

-Welcome to the NPR series where we spotlight the people and things making headlines — and the stories behind them.
+This story is part of NPR's Main Character of the Day series, where we spotlight the people and things worth talking about — and the stories behind them.

 After a move to Inter Miami, the world's biggest soccer star has more than a new team to take on — he's being counted on to popularize Major League Soccer too.